Poisoning of Sergei and Yulia Skripal

 On 30 June 2018, a similar poisoning of two British nationals in Amesbury, 7 mi north of Salisbury, involved the same nerve agent.
 Charlie Rowley found a perfume bottle, later discovered to contain the agent, in a litter bin somewhere in Salisbury and gave it to Dawn Sturgess, who sprayed it on her wrist.
-Sturgess fell ill within 15 minutes and died on 8 July, but Rowley, who had also come into contact with the poison, survived.
+Sturgess fell ill within 15 minutes and died on 8 July, but Rowley, who had also come into contact with the poison, survived after treatment.
 British police believe this incident was not a targeted attack, but a result of the way the nerve agent was disposed of after the poisoning in Salisbury.
 A public inquiry was launched into the circumstances of Sturgess's death.

 On 5 September 2018, British authorities identified two Russian nationals, using the names Alexander Petrov and Ruslan Boshirov, as suspected of the Skripals' poisoning, and alleged that they were active officers in Russian military intelligence.
 Later, investigative website Bellingcat stated that it had positively identified Ruslan Boshirov as being the highly decorated GRU Colonel Anatoliy Chepiga, that Alexander Petrov was Alexander Mishkin, also of the GRU, and that a third GRU officer present in the UK at the time was identified as Denis Vyacheslavovich Sergeev, believed to hold the rank of major general in the GRU.
 The pattern of his communications while in the UK indicates that he liaised with superior officers in Moscow.

 The attempted assassination and subsequent agent exposures was an embarrassment for Putin and for Russia's spying organisation.
-It was allegedly organised by the secret Unit 29155 of the Russian GRU, under the command of Major General Andrei V. Averyanov.
+It was allegedly organised by the secret Unit 29155 of the Russian GRU, under the command of Major General Andrey Averyanov.
 On 27 November 2019, the Organisation for the Prohibition of Chemical Weapons (OPCW) added Novichok, the Soviet-era nerve agent used in the attack, to its list of banned substances.